FilipeAlmeidaFEUP/ros2_teleopkeys_tutorial/README.md

 #### RViz file

-The window that contains the Flatland worl is configured by the RViz plugin, [a visualization tool for ROS](https://github.com/ros2/rviz) in the [robot_navigation.rviz](rviz/robot_navigation.rviz) file.
+The window that contains the Flatland world is configured by the RViz plugin, [a visualization tool for ROS](https://github.com/ros2/rviz) in the [robot_navigation.rviz](rviz/robot_navigation.rviz) file.
 To keep things simple, you can keep this file mostly unchanged, except when you need to add a new model or a new layer to your world (more about Flatland models and layers in the [next section](#flatland)).
 Inside the list `Visualization Manager/Displays` you need the entries:

 ```
 # for each model in the world